frictionlessdata/frictionless-py/docs/guides/describing-data.md

 resource.to_yaml("tmp/country.resource.yaml")
 ```

-So what we are doing here:
+So what we did here:
-- we set header rows to be row number 2; as humans, we can easily see it
+- we set the header rows to be row number 2; as humans, we can easily see that was the proper row
-- we set CSV Delimiter to be ";"; this file in not really usual CSV for some reason
+- we set the CSV Delimiter to be ";"
 - we reuse the schema we created earlier as the data has the same structure and meaning

 ```bash